filecoin-project/specs/mining.md

     // DePledge allows a miner to retrieve their pledged collateral.
     DePledge(amt TokenAmount)

+    // GetPower returns this miners power in the filecoin power table GetPower() Integer

     // GetOwner returns the address of the account that owns the miner.
 The owner is the
     // account that is authorized to control the miner, and is also where mining rewards
     // go to.
     GetOwner() Address

+    // GetKey returns the block signing key for this miner.
+    GetKey() PublicKey

     // GetWorkerAddr (name still a WIP) returns the address corresponding to the
     // miners block signing key.
 Proof submissions for this miner must come from